Board of Directors

 Bill Watanabe was the founding Executive Director of the Little Tokyo Service Center (LTSC) in downtown Los Angeles.
-For 32 years, he guided its growth, in conjunction with the Board of Directors, from a one-person staff to a multi-faceted social services and community development program with 150 paid staff, many of whom are bilingual in any of eight Asian Pacific languages and Spanish.
+For 32 years, he guided its growth, in conjunction with the Board of Directors, from a one-person staff to a multi-faceted social service and community development program with 150 paid staff, many of whom are bilingual in any of eight Asian Pacific languages and Spanish.
 Bill retired from LTSC in June 2012.
-While at LTSC Bill helped to establish several key service organizations such as the Asian Pacific Community Fund, the National Coalition for Asian Pacific American Community Development, the Asian Pacific Counseling and Treatment Center, the Coalition to Abolish Slavery & Trafficking, and the Little Tokyo Community Council.
+While at LTSC Bill helped to establish several key service organizations such as the Asian Pacific Community Fund, the National Coalition for Asian Pacific American Community Development (National CAPACD), the Asian Pacific Counseling and Treatment Center, the Coalition to Abolish Slavery and Trafficking, and the Little Tokyo Community Council (LTCC).
 Bill is also the founder of the API National Historic Preservation Forum.
-Bill has an MSW from UCLA, is married and has one daughter and lives in Silver Lake near downtown Los Angeles.
+Bill has an MSW from UCLA, is married, and has one daughter.
+He lives in Silver Lake near downtown Los Angeles.

 Miya Iwataki, Vice-President

-Miya Iwataki retired as Director of Diversity and Cultural Competency, leading the establishment of a Cultural and Linguistic infrastructure for LA County Health system which provides services for over 3.4 million visits a year for patients speaking 98 languages.
-Miya was Executive Director of the first Asian Women Center in the U.S. In 1970.
-She was sponsored by United Nations NGO to UN Decade For Women Convention in Nairobi, Kenya.
+Miya Iwataki retired as Director of Diversity and Cultural Competency, leading the establishment of a Cultural and Linguistic infrastructure for the LA County Health system which provides services for over 3.4 million visits a year for patients speaking 98 languages.
+Miya was Executive Director of the first Asian Women Center in the U.S. She was sponsored by United Nations NGO to UN Decade For Women Convention in Nairobi, Kenya.
 She worked in media at KCET-TV; produced weekly radio programs at KPFK-FM (10+ years); and served as National Press Secretary for Congressman Mervyn Dymally.
-She was national legislative director for NCRR, a grassroots organization advocating for successful enactment of Redress/Reparations legislation for Americans of Japanese ancestry unjustly imprisoned in camps during WWII.
-Miya is Vice President of Little Tokyo Historical Society and columnist for Rafu Shimpo.
+She was national legislative director for Nikkei for Civil Rights and Redress (NCRR), a grassroots organization advocating for successful enactment of Redress/Reparations legislation for Americans of Japanese ancestry unjustly imprisoned in camps during WWII.
+Miya is Vice President of Little Tokyo Historical Society and a columnist for the Rafu Shimpo.

 Mark Masaoka, Treasurer

-Mark Masaoka, retired, was the Policy Director of the Asian Pacific Policy & Planning Council (2008-2017) previously, the Director of Strategic Initiatives for the Los Angeles County Children’s Planning Council (2004-2008), and Director of the Human Services Alliance (2001-2004).
+Mark Masaoka, was formerly Policy Director of the Asian Pacific Policy & Planning Council (A3PCON) from 2008-2017.
+Previously, he was the Director of Strategic Initiatives for the Los Angeles County Children’s Planning Council from 2004-2008, and Director of the Human Services Alliance from 2001-2004.
 Mark was recently awarded the Lifetime Achievement Award by OCA-Asian Pacific American Advocates.

 Board of Directors